 Brazil has all the necessary tools to succeed and show the world that it can, too, promote a life-changing event.
 All it needs to do is use its resources right.
 It is Brazil’s turn to shine as it presents its most beautiful sport, one which Brazilians know how to play as no other country does.
 Brazil is soccer.
 It’s the country’s culture, identity, and nationality.
 Brazil will be hosting an event that defines it in every single way, and it cannot go wrong.

 Barreto, Bruna Almeida Lopes, "FIFA 2014 WORLD CUP: Brazil’s Unending Headache: An Economic Investment that Challenges the Country’s Future" (2012).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 167.

 Creative Commons License